 At the Study Group meeting, all comments are considered and the final text of the Recommendation is produced.
 At the designated time during the Study Group meeting, the Chairman will seek approval of the Recommendation.
 The decision at the Study Group meeting must be unopposed.
 If one Member State says "NO", the approval process is suspended.
 One or more Member States at the Study Group meeting may request more time to consider their position.
 If this is the case, these Member States have four weeks from the end of the meeting to make their position known.
 Texts which are mature at the end of the Study Period may be approved using this procedure or may be sent to the WTSA for approval.

+In cases where a delegation does not elect to oppose approval of a text, but would like to register a degree of reservation on one or more aspects, this shall be noted in the report of the meeting.
+Such reservations shall be mentioned in a concise note appended to the text of the Recommendation.

 3.1.2 Alternative Approval Process (AAP)

 The Alternative Approval Process is used for Recommendations that do not have regulatory or policy implications.
 Details of this procedure are contained in Recommendation ITU-T A.8 and summarized in Figure 3b.
 A major characteristic of the AAP is that approval can be obtained without having to wait until the next Study Group meeting.
 It is expected that essentially all of the Recommendations developed in cooperation with JTC 1 will fall under this procedure.